glmcr/IntraOceanicSubductionInitPhD.1/doc/ASPECT-Parameters.md

 -  material model __reaction_terms__: Reacts to (dynamic?)total pressure-temperature conditions OR use the data structures that are defined in https://github.com/geodynamics/aspect/blob/master/include/aspect/material_model/utilities.h instead of the material model reaction_terms attribute ?
+The answer to that question is probably no.

 - ??
 Also use some of the __visco_plastic__ material model implementation as in : https://github.com/anne-glerum/paper-aspect-plasticity-subduction-data/blob/master/2D_subduction/2D_subduction_2.prm ??

 ------------------------------------------------------------------
-- Things To remember:
+- Things to always remember:

 The __vector\<vector\<double\>\>__ __composition__ is an attribute of the __template\<int dim\>__ __struct__ __MaterialModel::MaterialProperties::MaterialModelInputs__
 and not an attribute of the __template\<int dim\>__ __struct__ __MaterialModel::MaterialProperties::MaterialModelOutputs__.